MateuszKubuszok/JAppJUp/Readmes/README.REPOSITORY.md

 It can be changed by edition of `/WEB-INF/classes/JDBC.properties` and `/WEB-INF/classes/Hibernate.properties` files.

-Application require that schema is already present in target database.
+Application requires schema to be already present in target database.
 All neccessary tables will be created at deployment.

 Initial configuration